 By 2030 it is predicted that 60% of the world's population will live in cities.
 With this ever-increasing urban population comes a corresponding decrease in biodiversity and ecology, the likes of which may never be reversible.
 Small, localised projects to improve this biodiversity and ecology are becoming more and more important to regain some of this lost environmental value.

-Our senior engineers, Stephen Henry and Rohan King, along with our flooding Business Unit have been working with London Borough of Waltham Forest in the UK to develop the design of a wetlands area in a very densely populated and urbanized area of North East London, with the dual intention of providing flood risk benefits to residents and improving the biodiversity in the area.
+We have been working with the London Borough of Waltham Forest in the UK to develop the design of a wetlands area in a very densely populated and urbanised area of North East London.
+The dual aims are to provide flood risk benefits to residents and improve the biodiversity in the area.